Scroll to navigation

 --batch, -B

 Print results using tab as the column separator, with each row on a new line.
-With this option, mysql does not use the history file.
+With this option, mariadb does not use the history file.

 Batch mode results in nontabular output format and escaping of special characters.
 Escaping may be disabled by using raw mode; see the description for the --raw option.